 If you email Chris Bloor on

-he will send you next Sunday’s Liturgy, hymns, readings and prayers in PowerPoint for you to pray through with links to recordings of the hymns on the web.
+he will send you a selection of hymns and music to listen to with links to recordings on the web.

 If you email Colin Singleton on